Periodic Trends of Alkali Metals

 Standard Electrode Potential

-The standard electrode potentials of alkali metals are more negative among all periodic table elements.
+The standard electrode potentials of alkali metals are the most negative among all periodic table elements.
 The electrode potential values become more negative from sodium to cesium.

 Flame Coloration